Many of us enjoy getting out for a walk in the fresh air – whether it’s to break up our days or get some peace of mind.

-It’s often forgotten that there’s a range of different walking styles, and it’s actually pretty easy to add some variation to your routine, without having to walk miles out of your way.
+It’s often forgotten that there’s a range of walking styles, and it’s pretty easy to add some variation to your routine without having to go miles out of your way.

-Nordic walking is a versatile and fun variation of walking that involves the use of specially designed poles.
-It transforms walking into an effective, total body workout, while being accessible and easy to learn.
+Nordic walking is a versatile and fun style that uses specially designed poles.
+It transforms walking into an effective, total-body workout while being accessible and easy to learn.

-If you’re looking to add something different to your walking routine, improve your health, or simply try something new, then Nordic walking could be for you.
-Keep reading to find out about the many benefits of Nordic walking and how you can get started.
+So, if you’re looking to add something different to your walking routine, improve your health, or simply try something new, Nordic walking could be for you.
+Below, we explore Nordic walking and its benefits before looking at the technique and equipment involved, such as Nordic walking poles.

 What is Nordic walking?

-Nordic walking is a total-body form of regular walking that involves the use of specially-designed poles.
+As we mentioned above, Nordic walking is a total-body form of regular walking that involves specially designed poles.

-The concept originated from Nordic skiing and first appeared in Finland in the 1930s when professional cross-country skiers began using their poles during summer training and were impressed with the results.
-They found the poles provided them with an effective technique to keep their upper body in the best possible shape during the off-season months.
+The concept originated from Finnish skiers in the 1930s who began using their poles during summer training and were impressed with the results.
+They found that using the poles helped them keep their upper body in the best possible shape during the off-season months.

 Nordic walking came to the UK in the early 2000s and has continued to grow in popularity ever since.
-Much like Nordic skiing, the use of poles in Nordic walking works to engage your upper body as you walk, and provides an effective full-body workout.
+Much like cross-country skiing, using poles in Nordic walking engages your upper body as you walk, providing an effective full-body workout.

-If you’d like to read more about Nordic walking and its history, then there are plenty of books available on Amazon.
-Some that come highly recommended are The Complete Guide to Nordic Walking by Gill Stewart, The Beginner’s Guide to Nordic Pole Walking for Health, Fitness and Adventure by Desmond Ogley, and The Ultimate Nordic Pole Walking Book by Klaus Schwanbeck.
+If you’d like to read more about Nordic walking and its history, there are plenty of books available on Amazon.
+Some highly-recomended ones include: The Complete Guide to Nordic Walking by Gill Stewart and The Ultimate Nordic Pole Walking Book by Klaus Schwanbeck.

 What are the benefits of Nordic walking?